Health Data Science (M.S.)

 https://chhs.unh.edu/health-management-policy/program/ms/health-data-science

-The program rests primarily on the coding languages of R and Python, but also SAS and SQL.
-Students receive training in a multitude of quantitative tools and algorithms such as machine learning and deep learning and how they are utilized and applied within the health care industry.
-They also get exposed to computational and analytic environments such as enterprise systems to streaming and distributed cloud systems.
-A sample of the module-based curriculum map, that stays relevant to changing technology may be seen here.
+The core courses develop deep quantitative tools, applications and reasoning, critical thinking and translational skills such as visualization, communication and interactive design.
+Students receive training in a multitude of quantitative tools and algorithms such as machine learning and deep learning, as well as how they are utilized and applied within the health care industry.
+Primarily using coding languages of R and Python, and SQL, students are exposed to computational and analytic environments such as enterprise systems, streaming, and distributed cloud systems.

 FLOW OF THE MS IN HEALTH DATA SCIENCE PROGRAM